Improving Heavy Dijet Resonance Searches Using Jet Substructure at the LHC: Discrimination between vs. vs. Resonances

-where $p(x)$ and $q(x)$ is normalized distribution function for the two resonances considered for the discrimination.
-The values for separation power for the BDT response without-JSS and with-JSS analysis is listed in Table~\ref{tab:sep-pow}.
-We can see from Table~\ref{tab:sep-pow} as well as from Fig.~\ref{fig:bdtresponse} that the use of JSS observables help us to discriminate between different types of resonances better.
+where $p(x)$ and $q(x)$ are normalized distribution functions for the two resonances in consideration for discrimination.
+The values for separation power for the BDT response in ``without-JSS" and ``with-JSS" analysis is listed in Table~\ref{tab:sep-pow}.
+We can see from Table~\ref{tab:sep-pow} as well as from Fig.~\ref{fig:bdtresponse} that the use of JSS observables help us to discriminate between the different types of resonances much better.